Robert Kniaz

 Robert (Rob) Kniaz (born May 1979) is an American venture capitalist based in London.
-He is a founding partner of H-Tree Capital, a VC firm investing in deep tech and bio/healthcare, and was formerly a partner of Hoxton Ventures, an early-stage investment venture capital firm.
+He is a founding partner of H Tree Capital, a VC firm investing in deep tech and bio/healthcare, and is founding partner emeritus of Hoxton Ventures, an early-stage investment venture capital firm.
 Previously, he worked at Google as a product manager for AdSense.

 Education

 Kniaz was a National Merit Scholarship recipient at St Mary's Ryken High School.
 Subsequently, in 2001, he graduated from the University of Maryland with a B.S. degree in Computer Science.

 Early career

 He worked at Intel as a market development manager after graduation.
 He joined Google as a product manager, where he worked on both Adsense referrals and pay-per-click advertising.
 He helped develop cost per action advertising (now known as Conversion Optimizer).

 Intellectual Property

 While working at Google on AdSense, he filed significant US patents for advertising technology particularly around pay-per-action ads, ad syndication and ad tracking.
 A number of patents remain in the application process both in the US as well as the EU.

 This portfolio of patents has been cited 301 times in subsequent patents by others, largely in the online advertising field, particularly around user-generated ads which was filed with investor Tomasz Tunguz, a venture capitalist at Theory.